Eco-evolutionary constraints for the endemicity of rapidly evolving viruses

-To further support our intuition, we seek to analytically derive the eco-evolutionary constraints determining the endemicity of rapidly evolving viruses.
-Unfortunately, the underlying stochasticity of both evolutionary and epidemiological processes makes the analytical treatment of our model quite cumbersome, yet some theoretical results can be obtained in specific circumstances~\cite{chardes2023evolutionary,rouzine2018antigenic}.
-To overcome this issue, we move to a more simplified eco-evolutionary framework, where we assume that both transmissibility and antigenic position evolve deterministically at a constant pace.
-Hence, for each time step $t$, there is a single variant circulating in the population, characterized by $x(t)=\widetilde{D}_x t$ and $\lambda(t)=\widetilde{D}_\lambda t$, where $\widetilde{D}_m$ represent the deterministic speed of evolution of trait $m$.
-Note that this framework cannot reproduce some of our previous findings, such as the accelerated evolution for the most innocuous viruses at initial stages of epidemic outbreaks.
-Notwithstanding its relevance, we will prove that such acceleration plays a minor role in the emergence of the non-monotonic behavior found for viral endemicity.
+Unfortunately, the underlying stochasticity of both evolutionary and epidemiological processes makes the analytical treatment of this model quite cumbersome, yet some theoretical results can be obtained in specific circumstances~\cite{chardes2023evolutionary,rouzine2018antigenic}.
+To overcome this issue, we move to a more simplified eco-evolutionary framework, where we assume that both infectiousness and antigenic position grows linearly with time following their evolution inside infected hosts.
+Note that, in doing so, we cannot capture some of our previous findings, such as the accelerated evolution of the most innocuous viruses at early stages of the epidemic outbreak.
+Nonetheless, this constant evolution, yet unrealistic, captures the increasing infectiousness and antigenic position due to the selection driven by epidemiological processes.

-Introducing deterministic evolutionary pathways considerably eases the mathematical characterization of the underlying eco-evolutionary dynamics.
-In absence of evolution in transmissibility, we can assume that endemicity is determined by the prevalence of the disease at equilibrium, denoted in what follows by $\rho_I^*$.
-Using a travelling wave approach and considering a scenario with strong immune pressure, we show in the \hyperref[sec:matmethods]{Materials and Methods} section that the epidemic prevalence at equilibrium reads:
+The constant evolution of viral traits eases the mathematical formulation of the model, as all the infected individuals at a given time step $t$ share the same strain $c$, characterized by the antigenic position $x_c(t)=\widetilde{D}_x t$, where $\widetilde{D}_x$ refers to the (constant) speed of antigenic evolution.
+Consequently, the spatiotemporal distribution of infected population across the antigenic space reads $\rho_I(x,t)=\rho_I(t)\delta\left(x-x_c(t)\right)$.
+Using this expression and considering a travelling wave approach, we can rewrite Eq.~(\ref{eq:det1}) as:

+where $\tau = (x_c -x)/\widetilde{D}_x$ refers to the time elapsed since agents' recovery.
+To estimate the eco-evolutionary constraints shaping the endemicity of virus, we focus on the prevalence of the disease at the epidemic bottleneck after the first epidemic wave, denoted by $\rho_I^{bottleneck}$.
+When the latter prevalence is small enough, stochastic fluctuations in recovery events drive the system to the absorbing state and the virus becomes extinct, despite its potential to generate another outbreak.
+Assuming that $\rho_I^{bottleneck}$ remains constant in the bottleneck in a critical scenario, we can derive its value from Eq.~(\ref{eq:det2}) as detailed in Appendix \hyperref[sec:appendixE]{E}, obtaining:

-If the prevalence $\rho_I^*$ is small enough, stochastic fluctuations associated with contagions and recoveries drive the system to the absorbing state and the virus becomes extinct.
-Considering the existence of a critical value $\rho_I^{*,C}$ to avoid the former scenario, we obtain that the minimum speed of evolution in the antigenic space that a virus requires to become endemic, denoted by $\widetilde{D}_{x}^C$, fulfills:
+Considering a critical $\rho_I^{bottleneck,C}$ value preventing the stochastic fadeout of simulations, we obtain that the minimum speed of evolution in the antigenic space that a virus requires to become endemic, denoted by $\widetilde{D}_{x}^C$, fulfills: